 Disability: "means the condition of having temporarily reduced physical, functional, mental or psychological abilities caused by the worker's personal injury or disease, that results in a loss of earning capacity" (per 1(1) of the Workers' Compensation Acts) Employability: Being in possession of the skills and abilities that allow a worker to be employed in suitable work.
-Suitable Work: Includes work: within their functional abilities; the worker already has the skills to do or can

-- the worker already has the skills to do, or can be safely trained to do; - that does not pose a health or safety risk to the worker, co-workers or the general public; - that restores pre-injury earnings, where possible, or provides reasonable earnings for an appropriate occupation based on existing regional socio-economic conditions; and, - that adds value to the employer's business/organization and promotes the worker's healthy recovery and return to work.
+Return to Work: A process to help injured workers return to safe, productive employment doing suitable work as soon as medically appropriate.
+Suitable Work: Includes work: within the worker's functional abilities; the worker already has the skills to do, or can be safely trained to do; that does not pose a health or safety risk to the worker, co-workers or the general public; where possible, that restores pre-injury earnings, or provides reasonable earnings for an appropriate occupation based on existing regional socio-economic conditions; and, that adds value to the employer's business/organization and promotes the worker's healthy recovery and return to work.